Things We Didn't Think Could Happen in America - 3.22

 The DNC surely didn't.

-Fusion then coordinates with the Russian lies and Russian government lies with members of the compliant news media like fake news CNN.
+Fusion then coordinates with the Russian lies and Russian government lies with members of the compliant news media like Fake News CNN.

 He's so livid about it.

-Because they are fake news.
+He hates that because they are fake news.

 Take a look at the tweet.

-Well, why why do you walk out of the room during the middle of my monologue while I was tweeting out?
+Well, why do you walk out of the room during the middle of my monologue while I was tweeting out?

 I did.

-I had a I had to get my nails done.
+I had to get my nails done.

-You know, and I didn't want to do lip gloss in front of you.
+I didn't want to do lip gloss in front of you.

-All right, I'm gonna tell you the difference between your accent.
+All right, I'm going to tell you the difference between your accent.

 All right, come on, young lady.